moribvndvs/ng2-idle/CONTRIBUTING.md

 ## <a name="getting-help"></a> Getting Help

-Questions and comments for AngularJS should be directed [here][angularhelp].
+Questions and comments for Angular should be directed [here][angularhelp].

 I ask that you do not use GitHub Issues to ask questions.
 Instead, please use [Gitter] or [StackOverflow] for help.